tamos/MACS30200proj/LitReview/LitReview.md

 (@gravity) $$ I_{i,j} = \frac{f(R_i, A_j)}{f(D_{i,j})} $$
 Where $I$ is the interaction between locations $i$ and $j$, determined by $R_i$, repelling forces at location $i$ and $A_j$, attraction at location $j$. $D_{i,j}$ is the distance between locations $i$ and $j$. [@edwardschaos pp 21] ^[See @simini2012universal for a concise description of both the gravity and radiation models.]

-For its robustness across a number of applications, long history, and appealing simplicity, the gravity model overemphasizes macro trends. [@edwardschaos pp 21] Simini et al. [-@simini2012universal] identify a number of further issues: i) the wide latitude available in determining the cost function $f(D_{i,j})$; ii)  poor predictive performance in certain applications; iii) an over-reliance on population, and; iv) a number of free parameters.
-These, and other points, are addressed by an alternative which draws from another physics metaphor - the radiation model. ^[Other alternatives exist, such as the intervening opportunity or random utility models. [@simini2012universal]]
+For its robustness across a number of applications, long history, and appealing simplicity, the gravity model's shortcomings are numerous.
+For one, it overemphasizes macro trends. [@edwardschaos pp 21] Simini et al. [-@simini2012universal] identify a number of further issues: i) the wide latitude available in determining the cost function $f(D_{i,j})$; ii)  poor predictive performance in certain applications; iii) an over-reliance on population, and; iv) a number of free parameters.
+These points and others are addressed by an alternative which draws from another physics metaphor - radiation. ^[Other alternatives exist, such as the intervening opportunity or random utility models. [@simini2012universal]]

 ### The Radiation Model